 Sirius’s smile vanished.
 ‘She’s a disowned daughter, whom my mother will graciously allow to return to the family tree because her skill as a witch is evidence that the Black blood has overcome any muggle taint.
 I can’t imagine she’d seriously consider it for even a second.’
 He chuckled.
-‘No offense, Harry.’
+‘No offence, Harry.’

 ‘Well, Harry?’
 Fleur turned a small, gentle smile on him.
 ‘Are you interested?’